bruceravel/demeter/documentation/Artemis/gds.rst

 If the word is something that is not allowed in :demeter:`ifeffit` as a parameter name (things like ``dr1`` and ``cos`` are reserved words and cannot be used as parameter names) then the menu will not be posted.
-Likewise, the menu will not be posted if you right click on a number.
+Likewise, the menu will not be posted if you :mark:`rightclick,.` right click on a number.